joe-bookwood/arquillian-drone-example/README.md

 runs a selenium webdriver and a JPA test on it.
 I created the example project with jboss forge.
 I described the steps below.

+**This project is under refactoring**

+* Im extend it with Junit5 (done)
+* The poject should be converted into a jigsaw modular project for Java 11 and above
+* The tests should be run under Java 11 and above

+The following is outdated!

 The project work without docker and Java 8, and I posted the following text as an issue.

 The first test is a JPA dao test `de.bitc.dao.CustomerDaoIT`.
 I want that the